-2 parts screened sphagnum peat moss
+2 parts sphagnum peat moss or coconut coir

 1 part vermiculite